piczmar/MongoDB4JavaDev/exam/q6/readme.txt

 Now suppose that basic inserts into the collection, which only include the last name, first name and student_id, are too slow.
 What could potentially improve the speed of inserts.
 Check all that apply.

-Add an index on last_name, first_name if one does not already exist.
+A. Add an index on last_name, first_name if one does not already exist.

-Set w=0, j=0 on writes
+B. Set w=0, j=0 on writes

-Remove all indexes from the collection
+C. Remove all indexes from the collection

-Provide a hint to MongoDB that it should not use an index for the inserts
+D. Provide a hint to MongoDB that it should not use an index for the inserts

-Build a replica set and insert data into the secondary nodes to free up the primary nodes.
+E. Build a replica set and insert data into the secondary nodes to free up the primary nodes.